nGageIT Digital Health™

 Our direct breath testing means there is no requirement for handling of pre-concentration or pre-processing of the exhaled breath samples.

-REAL-TIME CLOUD ANALYSIS
+REAL-TIME CLOUD PROCESSING

 No processing or transportation time means results are processed against existing VOC libraries in the cloud, and delivered in near-real-time.

-RESULTS IN MINUTES
+CLINICAL RESULTS IN MINUTES

 Secure cloud-based digital lab processing power outputs test results to care providers and teams in minutes rather than days or weeks.